yegor256/blog/_drafts/empty.md

 }
 {% endhighlight %}

-The empty line here is telling us (screaming, actually) that this `container` class is too complex and has to be decomposed into two classes:
+The empty line here is telling us (screaming, actually) that this `.container` class is too complex and has to be decomposed into two classes:

 {% highlight css %}